How Much Does a Personal Trainer Earn?

 Fitness Participation Rates & Rising Health Consciousness

 A Burden of Disease Study published in 2021 by the Australian Institute Of Health and Welfare has found that 38% of the disease burden could have been avoided or reduced by addressing modifiable risk factors.
 These risk factors include tobacco use, being overweight, and obesity.
 THE AIHW also found that a 26% reduction in disease burden due to physical inactivity could be achieved by participating in 30 minutes of activity at least 5 days a week. (source: aihw.gov.au).
 Given this relationship between physical activity and health, including obesity and the risk of chronic disease, it’s no wonder that health consciousness is on the rise in Australia, as is the demand for fitness professionals.
-This rise in health consciousness is further compounded by the after-effects of the pandemic, with more focus moving towards improving the health and well-being of Australians to prevent severe SARS-COV-19.
+This rise in health consciousness is further compounded by the after-effects following the era of Covid lockdowns, with more focus moving towards improving the health and well-being of Australians.

-This renewed focus on health creates a greater demand for fitness professionals to help guide Australians to improved health and a reduced risk of serious illnesses including heart disease, diabetes, certain cancers, and severe Covid-19.
+This renewed focus on health creates a greater demand for fitness professionals to help guide Australians to improved health and a reduced risk of serious illnesses including heart disease, diabetes, certain cancers, and other health conditions on the severe end of management.

 Personal Trainer’s Role